Tutoriels Backend

 Angular is a comprehensive framework that covers a large number of features.

-The documentation is particularly extensive and detailed.
+The documentation is particularly comprehensive and detailed.

-We can manually create each element of our application but the easiest way is to use Angular CLI
+We can create each element of our application manually but the easiest way is to use Angular CLI

 Create our application with Angular CLI

-Angular CLI is a tool for initializing, developing and maintaining Angular applications.
+Angular CLI is a tool for initializing, developing, and maintaining Angular applications.

-The official site is here https://angular.dev/cli
+The official website is here https://angular.dev/cli

-And if you want to have the list of Angular CLI commands https://github.com/angular/angular-cli/wiki
+And if you want to have the list of Angular CLI commands

 These commands save us from performing repetitive tasks.